Municipal finances in crisis: Johannesburg and Cape Town in historical comparison

 Figures 9a and 9b compare the actual capital expenditure compared to budgeted capital expenditure, for the City of Johannesburg and the City of Cape Town, over the period 2008/09 to 2025/26.
 A well-run city will have a growing capital budget and capital expenditure close to 100% of budget, reflecting that plans to develop infrastructure are being realised.

-The most noteworthy trend shown in the graph is that capital spending in both the City of Johannesburg and the City of Cape has stagnated over the last decade.
+The graphs show that capital spending in the City of Johannesburg (and also to a lesser extent the City of Cape) has stagnated over the last decade.
 It is anomalous that in a city with Johannesburg’s infrastructure development and replacement needs, capital spend was considerably higher in nominal terms in 2014/15 and 2015/16 than it is currently.
-Cape Town’s capital spend barely grew over the decade from 2012/13 to 2022/23, although projected spending for the last and current budget years are now dramatically higher.
+Cape Town’s capital spend also barely grew over the decade from 2012/13 to 2022/23, although projected spending for the last and current budget years are now dramatically higher.

-The most noteworthy aspect of both city’s capital budgets is the year-on-year inability to spend what was originally intended, as shown in Figure 10 and 11.
+The most noteworthy aspect of both cities' capital budgets is the year-on-year inability to spend what was originally intended, as shown in Figure 10 and 11.
 In the City of Johannesburg actual capital expenditure exceeded or closely tracked capital budgets between 2008/09 and 2013/14.
 However over the last decade actual capital expenditure has lagged behind budgets.
-Spend against budget averaged 83% between 2014/15 and 2023/24, although it dropped (perhaps understandably) to a low of 52% during the COVID-19 period of 2019/20.
+Spend against budget averaged 88% between 2014/15 and 2014/15.
 The large excess of spend over budget in 2023/24 is simply due to an accounting quirk.
 As explained in the City’s Annual Report: “The overspending is due to the implementation of GRAP 13 Leases, which states that an entity will recognize an asset and corresponding liability if the lease meets the requirements of Finance lease Par 06.
 Therefore, the overspending of Capex is due to accounting treatment of leases rather than actual expenditure.”
+The actual expenditure is obscured in the City's final reporting.
+S71 consolidated reporting for 2023/24, posted in August 2024, gives it at only R4,8 billion, a mere 64%.
+If this was indeed the actual spend then average percentage spend for the 2014/15 to 2024/25 decade would have been 83%.

 Figure 12 shows the long term effects of this underspending of capital budgets.
-If all the years of underspending are added together the residents of Johannesburg cumulatively lost out on some R6,4 billion of infrastructure development between 2008/09 and 2024/25.
-In Cape Town the tally was a staggering R22,9 billion.
+If all the years of underspending are added together the residents of Johannesburg cumulatively lost out on some R8,1 billion of infrastructure development between 2008/09 and 2024/25.
+If we exclude the anomaly of long term finance leases from 2023/24, and take the figure provided by S71 reports, it would be R12,5 billion.
+In Cape Town the tally was a staggering R23,6 billion.

 .